 Socket Programming in C

-Building a simple client/server application is the common first internet based applications developers attempt.
-These applications are built on top of the socket communication library, but socket programming in C++ is not obvious as there are no standard libraries and thus you have to fall back to the C API.
-The closest "standardish" sort of thing we have is Boost.asio which is at the other end of the spectrum in terms of API and involves a cognitive leap to understand what is happening underneath (or you can just trust the library maintainers).
+Building a simple client/server application is the standard first internet-based application developers attempt.
+These applications are built on top of the socket communication library, but socket programming in C++ is not obvious as there are no standard libraries, and thus, you have to fall back to the C API.
+The closest "standardish" sort of thing we have is Boost.asio, which is at the other end of the spectrum in terms of API and involves a cognitive leap to understand what is happening underneath (or you can trust the library maintainers).
 The other alternative is libcurl; the "easy curl" layer is an abstraction of the socket() API, while the "multi curl" layer is an abstraction of the pselect() API that allows multiple sockets to be handled in a single thread.

-I am writing a series of articles that start with a basic C++ client/server application and walk through building a C++ communication library.
-During this processes I will be using examples from codereview.stackexchange.com to illustrate common mistakes and try to show how to write the code correctly (This will also be a learning exercise for me so please let me know if you spot a mistake).
+I am writing a series of articles, starting with a basic C++ client/server application and walking through the process of building a C++ communication library.
+During this process, I will be using examples from codereview.stackexchange.com to illustrate common mistakes and try to show how to write the code correctly (This will also be a learning exercise for me, so please let me know if you spot a mistake).

 • Client/Server C